gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 ![Adding Header component](06-header-component.png)

 In the browser, the “About Gatsby” header text should now be replaced with “This is a header.”
-But we don’t the “About” page to say “This is a header.”
+But we don’t want the “About” page to say “This is a header.”
 We want it to say, “About Gatsby”.

 4. Head back to `/src/components/header.js`, and replace it with the following: